 Legislative Reform is Required for Ontario Common Law Couples

-Common law couples who do not have cohabitation agreements that specify rights and obligations on separation, cannot rely, as can married couples, on a legislated property regime that clearly sets out a formula for equalization payments and property division.
-Common law couples are forced to argue unjust enrichment claims in Court in the absence of such clear legislative guidelines.
+Common-law couples who do not have cohabitation agreements that specify rights and obligations on separation, cannot rely, as can married couples, on a legislated property regime that clearly sets out a formula for equalization payments and property division.
+Common-law couples are forced to argue unjust enrichment claims in Court in the absence of such clear legislative guidelines.
 The unjust enrichment cases are usually bitterly fought and expensive, with both parties trying to diminish the relative contribution of the other during the relationship.
-The outcome of these cases are notoriously hard to predict.
+The outcome of these cases is notoriously hard to predict.

 Cited properly as Quebec (Attorney General) v.
 A, 2013 SCC 5.
 “Eric” and “Lola” are fictional names.

 Kerr v.
 Baranow, 2011 SCC 10

 Ken Nathens is a partner in the law firm of Nathens, Siegel LLP, a Toronto law firm restricted to family law matters.